• Skip to main content

 I've created this Animal Habitats Science Unit so our students can learn and research about 7 different animal habitats in a hands-on way.

 Our students are fascinated by animals.
-They love exploring everything about them and get excited when they learn all about their differences and similarities.
+They love exploring everything about them and are excited when they learn all about their differences and similarities.

 As we explore animals around us, we also dive into the various animals around the world.
 We can’t help but want to learn more about these creatures that roam the earth with us.